Love on the Brain

-"Love on the Brain" is a song recorded by Barbadian singer Rihanna for her eighth studio album, Anti (2016).
-It was written by Joseph Angel and produced by Fred Ball, with additional writing by Rihanna.
-The song was sent to the US rhythmic contemporary and urban contemporary radio stations on 27 September 2016 as the album's fourth and final single.
-"Love on the Brain" is a doo-wop and soul ballad inspired by 1950s and 1960s music.
-Its instrumentation consists of a guitar arpeggio, swirling organ, a simple chord progression, syncopated strings, and orchestra.
-Lyrically, the song has themes of swinging back and forth between the highs and lows of toxic love.
+"Love on the Brain" is a song by Barbadian singer Rihanna.
+It was released on 27 September 2016 by Westbury Road and Roc Nation as the fourth single from her eighth studio album, Anti (2016).
+Written by Joseph Angel and producer Fred Ball, "Love on the Brain" is a 1950s-and-1960s-inspired doo-wop and soul ballad.
+The production incorporates an orchestra consisting of guitar arpeggio, organ, and syncopated strings.
+The lyrics are about the highs and lows of a toxic love.

 "Love on the Brain" reached number one on the Polish Singles Chart, as well as the top-twenty in France and New Zealand, and top-forty in Austria, Canada, and Germany.
 The song reached number five on the US Billboard Hot 100 chart; it became Rihanna's 22nd top-five single breaking her tie with Elvis Presley as the artist with the 5th most top-five singles, and it was also her 30th top-ten single tying her with Madonna and The Beatles.
-It was certified 6× Platinum by the Recording Industry Association of America (RIAA).
+It was certified 7× Platinum by the Recording Industry Association of America (RIAA) and Diamond in France and Poland.
 Rihanna performed the track during her Anti World Tour, as well as at the 2016 Billboard Music Awards and the 2016 MTV Video Music Awards.
-"Love on the Brain" was covered by various artists including Kelly Clarkson, Ava Max, Little Mix and S'22kile from Idols SA season 17.
+"Love on the Brain" was covered by various artists including Kelly Clarkson, MGK, Ava Max, Little Mix and S'22kile from Idols SA season 17.